CSWesley/TheBiologyBot/README.md

 This flower has a distinct, apple scented smell, and is highly sought after by collectors.
 $200

+`Dragon’s Blood Tree`:
+From beneath, the foliage resembles the base of a mushroom!
+$100

 ### Make more economy commands:
 1. `!rob [user]` => Robs a user with 50% chance of success and a random number of BioPoints from the users balance.
 If the user has not started a game, they cannot be robbed.
 Cool down